BeautifulTovarisch/vault-generator/README.md

 A dead simple, wildly insecure application for turning arbitrary configuration data into an encrypted ansible vault.
 Written mainly in order to experiment with Go and modern React features.

 The simple interface allows users to edit code via the Ace editor.
-The specified encryption key and text body are encrypted by a small microservice written in Go.
+A small microservice written in Go encrypts the configuration body using the provided encryption key.

-## Installation ##
+## Table of Contents ##

 TODO

-## Table of Contents ##
+## Installation ##

 TODO